CRIMINAL LITIGATION PROCESS

 REMAND PROCEEDINGS

-In most seizable offence which carries imprisonment of less than 14 years, the Magistrate may make an order to remand the suspected person up to 4 days on the first application and shall not be more than 3 days on the second application.
-For offence punishable with death or imprisonment of 14 years or more, the detention shall not be more than 7 days on the first application and shall not be more than 7 days on the second application.
+For most seizable offences carrying a sentence of less than 14 years' imprisonment, a Magistrate may order a remand of up to 4 days on the first application and up to 3 days on a second application.
+For offences punishable by death or imprisonment of 14 years or more, the detention may be extended for up to 7 days on both the first and second applications.

 STAGE 3